guanqun-yang/wordpress/_posts/2023-10-18-research-notes-query-generation.md

 - Gradients provide more information than embeddings, as is noted by [4].

     > However, such techniques do not apply to textual inversion: the gradient of the model is relatively high-resolution; we consider the more difficult problem of recovering the full input text given only a single dense embedding vector.

+- In the embedding space, two embeddings could collide even though they have no token overlap [7].

 # Reference